daithioc95/MS1/README.md

 ### Contact
 The contact seciton is designed using a bootstrap form.
-An icon is used to transition into this section with relevant information prompted to contact the designer.
+An icon is used to transition into this section with relevant information prompted to contact the web developer.

 ### Future Features
 Please see below list of features which I intend to implement at a later stage.
 - Media carosel: When an icon is selected in the desktop media section, I plan to implement a media carosel/slideshow for videos/images corresponding the the entry.
 Currently I have a link to youtube for each entry.
 - Background: I plan to implement subtle background styles for each section to aid the transition.
-I currently stayed with a white background but at a future stage I believe the website can benefit with some variety.
+For this version, I stayed with a white background but at a future stage I believe the website can benefit with some variety.
 - Responsity: I plan to improve the general responsity of the site once I have a greater JavaScript understanding, this includes the below.
   - Ensuring the Navbar reappears on scroll
-  - Allowing progress bars to interactively fill
+  - Allowing progress bars to interactively appear
   - When desktop experience is landed on, map points appear one by one
+- Logo: The brand logo is currently represented by a teal CodeDoc in the top left hand corner.
+I plan to design a more unique logo using Adobe Illustrator in the future.

 ## Technologies Used
 The main technologies used are as below.